Pure eye candy with Spain's spectacular views

 El Castillo viewing point

 A sea as legendary as the Mediterranean cannot be seen from one single angle.
 If we go down the coast we come to Benidorm (in Alicante), which also has its own ‘balcony over the Mediterranean’ –a great rock which once housed a fortress as a defence against pirates.
-It stands in the heart of the historic quarter, and its views of the sea and an island in the distance is one of the most unmistakable in the area.
+In the heart of the historic quarter, its view of the sea and a distant island is one of the most distinctive in the area.

 San Nicolás viewing point

-We continue on our journey until we come to Andalusia.
+We continue our journey, on to Andalusia.
 This is undoubtedly the most important viewing point in the city of Granada, and one of the best places to savour the monumental sight of the Alhambra in all its splendour.
 Make yourself comfortable and prepare to observe the Generalife, the Nasrid Palaces, the Palace of Charles V, the Alcazaba –all against the backdrop of the Sierra Nevada mountains.
 And you may find someone nearby playing a guitar, just to make the experience absolutely perfect.

 Balcón de Europa

-Its name –the balcony of Europe– says it all: you'll find this genuine terrace overlooking the sea in Nerja (Malaga).
+Its name says it all. you'll find this genuine terrace overlooking the sea in Nerja (Malaga).
 According to legend it was King Alfonso XII himself who coined the name after seeing it.
 Take a moment to revel in the immensity of the landscape, feel the sea breeze on your face, and imagine yourself in the shoes of the king.